Sigmapitech/area-techno-tester/validation.md

 ## Databases

-For our backtend technologies, we will expand more on [MangoDB](https://github.com/Sigmapitech/area-techno-tester/tree/main/considerations/db-mongo), [SQLAlchemy](https://github.com/Sigmapitech/area-techno-tester/tree/main/considerations/db-sqlalchemy) and [SQLite](https://github.com/Sigmapitech/area-techno-tester/tree/main/considerations/db-sqlite).
+For our backtend technologies, we will expand more on [MongoDB](https://github.com/Sigmapitech/area-techno-tester/tree/main/considerations/db-mongo), [SQLAlchemy](https://github.com/Sigmapitech/area-techno-tester/tree/main/considerations/db-sqlalchemy) and [SQLite](https://github.com/Sigmapitech/area-techno-tester/tree/main/considerations/db-sqlite).

 For our database, we decided to lean towards SQLAlchemy.
-To begin with, it offers a better resilience than MangoDB, a very important factor for a database.
+To begin with, it offers a better resilience than MongoDB, a very important factor for a database.
 We chose it over SQLite due to its scalability, making it better at creating bigger apps.

 ## Security audit